openai/chatgpt-retrieval-plugin/README.md

 #### Redis

 [Redis](https://redis.com/solutions/use-cases/vector-database/) is a real-time data platform suitable for a variety of use cases, including everyday applications and AI/ML workloads.
 It can be used as a low-latency vector engine by creating a Redis database with the [Redis Stack docker container](/examples/docker/redis/docker-compose.yml).
 For a hosted/managed solution, [Redis Cloud](https://app.redislabs.com/#/) is available.
 For detailed setup instructions, refer to [`/docs/providers/redis/setup.md`](/docs/providers/redis/setup.md).

+#### Typesense

+[Typesense](https://typesense.org) is an open source, in-memory search engine, that you can either self-host or run on [Typesense Cloud](https://cloud.typesense.org).
+It focuses on performance by storing the entire index in RAM (with a backup on disk) and also focuses on providing an out-of-the-box developer experience by simplifying available options and setting good defaults.
+It also lets you combine attribute-based filtering together with vector queries.
+For detailed setup instructions, refer to [`/docs/providers/typesense/setup.md`](/docs/providers/typesense/setup.md).

 ### Running the API locally